 Mortgage Basics: Key Phrases

-Adjustable rate mortgages (ARMs) are also common.
-Under an ARM, the interest rate rises and falls over the term of the loan in accordance with prevailing market conditions.
-The parties may agree to hedge against extreme interest rate fluctuations by establishing ceiling and floor limits.
+Adjustable rate mortgages (ARMs) are determined as the mortgage interest rate rises and falls over the term of the loan in accordance with prevailing market conditions.
+The parties may agree to hedge against extreme interest rate fluctuations by establishing ceiling and floor limits with this type of mortgage.

-A balloon mortgage, less common but not unheard of in the residential mortgage market, exists when a substantial payment is required at the end of the term of the loan to cover the unamortized loan principal.
+A balloon mortgage, less common, exists when a substantial payment or lump sum is required at the end of the loan term to cover the unamortized loan principal.

 If you have additional questions pertaining to mortgage basics or more advanced topics, ask your agent or speak with a real estate attorney.